Forth-Standard/forth200x/document/recognizers-2025-09-11.md

 "name" exection: ( i\*x -- translation )

-translation interpreting run-time: ( ... translation -- ... )
+"name" interpreting action: ( ... translation -- ... )

 Remove the top of stack (the translation token) and execute xt-int.

-translation compiling run-time: ( ... translation -- ... )
+"name" compiling action: ( ... translation -- ... )

 Remove the top of stack (the translation token) and execute xt-comp.

-translation postponing run-time: ( ... translation -- ... )
+"name" postponing action: ( translation -- )

 Remove the top of stack (the translation token) and execute xt-post.